 Our lives are in a constant state of change.
 So are our bodies, and as a result our sexual satisfaction and enjoyment may vary as well.
-There are some times when sex is better and times when it is not.
+There are times when sex is better and times when it is not.
 Here is some important information all women should know, since all women may experience highs and lows in their sexual enjoyment.
 Rest assured these changes are totally natural.

 In the years leading up to menopause, hormone levels become unpredictable.
 Some months estrogen is higher, some months lower, and some months just right.
 As a woman approaches that final menstrual period, other hormones change too.
 Progesterone secretion drops off and then stops.
 Androgens also begin to decline.
-All these shifts during the menopausal transition can wreak havoc on many aspects of a women’s life: sleep, mood, and sex.
+All these shifts during the menopausal transition can wreak havoc on many aspects of a woman’s life: sleep, mood, and sex.